 - Matthew Woodruff, BES, BArch, Architect AIBC

-- Tatsiana Filipenka, B.ED, Program Assistant
+- Tatsiana Filipenka, BED, Program Assistant

 - Alex Chang, Morrison Hershfield

-- Gordon Richards, Jensen Hughes Consulting Canada Ltd.
+- Gordon Richards, Jensen Hughes Consulting Canada Ltd. (Acting Chair)

 - Sean Francis Rodrigues, Archdiocese of Vancouver

-- Stuart Hood, Intergal Group
+- Stuart Hood, Integral Group

-- Wayne DeAngelis, De Angelis Architecture
+- Wayne DeAngelis, De Angelis Architecture (Non-Voting Member)

 Questions or comments?